Take a nap, change your life

 Give it up for the Down State – Sleep: Sara Mednick

-Dr. Sara Mednick is Assistant Professor in the Department of Psychology at the University of California, Riverside.
+Dr. Sara Mednick is an Assistant Professor in the Department of Psychology at the University of California, Riverside.
 Her work on sleep research continues to shape the way we understand the importance of healthy sleep hygiene.
 In her talk, she argues for everyone to take a nap during the day.

 Sleep-engineering: improve your life by manipulating your sleep – Penny Lewis